mmomtchev/magickwand.js/README.md

 The pre-built binaries are fully self-contained and do not need an existing ImageMagick installation.
 It is also possible to rebuild the package against a shared ImageMagick-7 when using the native version in Node.js.

-The default WASM version is also fully self-contained and its size range is from 1.5MB (*minimal, compressed w/ brotli*) to 5MB (*default full build compressed w/ gzip*) depending on the supported image formats.
+The default WASM version is also fully self-contained and its size range is from 1.7MB (*minimal, compressed w/ brotli*) to 5.6MB (*default full build compressed w/ gzip*) depending on the supported image formats.

 Both versions support synchronous and asynchronous multi-threaded operations with an identical API and identical TypeScript bindings.
 WASM requires `SharedArrayBuffer` (read about [COOP / COEP](https://web.dev/articles/coop-coep)).
 The Node.js native version also support OpenMP multithreading and SIMD instructions.

-The project is currently to be considered of beta quality, but it is actively developed and maintained because of it its special status as SWIG Node-API showcase project.
+The project is very actively developed and maintained because of it its special status as SWIG Node-API showcase project.
 It is a testament to SWIG Node-API's capabilities, namely producing a 400k C++ lines multi-threaded and dual-environment project out of 600 lines of SWIG code.

 It is feature-complete and it should be reasonably stable.
 The Node.js native version is designed to be well-suited for server-side use with an Express.js-like framework.
 It has been debugged for memory leaks and, and when only asynchronous methods are used, it should never block the event loop.
 See also [Security](#security).